CharmedSatyr/rust-link-scraper/README.md

 ## Instructions

 - Make sure Rust is properly configured on your computer.
 Check [here](https://www.rust-lang.org/tools/install) for installation details.
 This project was made with rustc 1.38.0.
-- Clone this repository and navigate to the `rust-link-scraper` directory in your terminal.
+- Clone this repository and navigate to the `rust-link-scraper` directory using your terminal.
 - At the project root, run `cargo run` to install all dependencies, compile the project, and start it.
 - Follow the onscreen instructions.
 - Please open an issue for any bugs you find.